 I have a proper soft spot for Cambridge and not just because it used to be home or even because Yaya studied there.
-One of the best parts about living in a city as incredible as Cambridge (and knowing someone with a student card) is that you have direct access to some of the best things to do in Cambridge, England (turns out, there are a few “Cambridges” named after this one across the world.
+One of the best parts about living in a city as incredible as Cambridge (and knowing someone with a student card) is that you have direct access to some of the best things to do in Cambridge.

-Now, Cambridge is special for a lot of reasons but what I feel makes this English city truly incredible is it long, rich history and incredible buildings all across the city that are absolutely awe-inspiring to see.
+Now, Cambridge is special for a lot of reasons but what I feel makes this English city truly incredible is its long, rich history and incredible buildings all across the city.

-From the gorgeous King’s College Chapel to the many student halls in the differnet colleges and even just the regular old admin buildings, it’s sometimes hard to believe that such a beautiful piece of British history is just used as an everyday facility by the city’s residents… Someone’s room is that one high up in the turrets of Gonville and Caius, those grand dining halls serve students dinner, lunch and breakfast every day, student bars are located within grand Gothic buildings – the list just goes on an on!
+From the gorgeous King’s College Chapel to the many student halls in the various colleges and even just the regular old admin buildings, it’s sometimes hard to believe that such a beautiful piece of British history is used as an everyday facility by the city’s residents.

 1.)
 Pop inside King’s College Chapel